Atlantic horseshoe crab: Names and classification

 This group of animals is also known as horsefoot, or saucepan.
 Some people call the horseshoe crab a "helmet crab", but this common name is more frequently applied to a true crab, a malacostracan, of the species Telmessus cheiragonus.
 The term "king crab" is sometimes used for horseshoe crabs, but it is more usually applied to a group of decapod crustaceans.

 Limulus means "askew" and polyphemus refers to Polyphemus, a giant in Greek mythology.
 It is based on the misconception that the animal had a single eye.
+However, horseshoe crabs have multiple eyes, including two large compound eyes and many small ones.
+These eyes help them detect light and movement and are important for navigation and finding mates during spawning season.

 Former scientific names include Limulus cyclops, Xiphosura americana, and Polyphemus occidentalis.

-It is the tail that earns this order its name Xiphosura, which derives from the ancient Greek word for "sword tail".

-Studies of microsatellite DNA have revealed several distinct geographic groups in the Atlantic horseshoe crab.
+Studies of microsatellite DNA have revealed several discrete geographic populations in the Atlantic horseshoe crab.
 While there is extensive mixing between neighbouring populations, primarily due to movements by males, there is little or no mixing between the US and isolated Yucatán Peninsula horseshoe crabs, leading some to suggest that a taxonomic review is necessary.

 Anatomy and physiology

 Underside view: The mouth opening is between the legs, and the gills are visible below.

 Underside of a female showing the legs and book gills.

 Underside of a male, showing the first leg modified for grasping the female during copulation.

 Horseshoe crabs have three main parts to the body: the head region, known as the "prosoma", the abdominal region or "opisthosoma", and the spine-like tail or "telson".

 The smooth shell or carapace is shaped like a horseshoe, and is greenish grey to dark brown in colour.
 The sexes are similar in appearance, but females are typically 25 to 30% larger than the male in length and width, and can reach more than twice the weight.
 Females can grow up to 60 cm in length, including tail, and 4.8 kg in weight.
-There are also geographic differences: In the United States, there is a north–south cline in the size.
+There are also geographic differences: in the United States, there is a north–south cline in the size.
 Central animals, between Georgia and Cape Cod, are the largest.
 North of Cape Cod and south of Georgia they gradually become smaller.
 In Delaware Bay, females and males have an average carapace width of about 25.5 cm and 20 cm, respectively.
 In Florida, females average about 21.5 cm and males 16 cm.
 However, this north-south pattern does not exist in the Yucatán Peninsula, the southernmost population of the species, where some subpopulations are intermediate between the Delaware Bay and Florida horseshoe crabs, and others are smaller, averaging about the size of Florida horseshoe crabs.

 Horseshoe crabs are not known to regrow entire limbs, but have been documented with small terminal pincer segments that appear to be regenerated terminal pincer segments on the walking feet.